-My cousin’s teenage daughter, whom I affectionately call my niece, was recently hanging with some family friends her age when a boy in the group started using the N-word when speaking with another group member (like you would use the term “buddy”).
+My cousin’s teenage daughter, whom I affectionately call my niece, was recently hanging with some family friends her age when a boy in the group started using the N-word when speaking with another group member, using it like you would use the term “buddy”.
 Like us, the boy was South Asian, so my niece told him it wasn’t right for him to use the word.
 He disagreed, saying, “My Black friends don’t mind.”

 Knowing that I teach about equity, diversity, and inclusion for a living, the next time she saw me my niece inquisitively asked, “Is it ok for people who aren’t Black to use the N-word?”
 It took me less than a millisecond to respond — “No!”